whalechain/IceCreamSwapUi/CONTRIBUTING.md

-# Contributing to the Pancake ecosystem 🥞
+# Contributing to the IceCreamSwap ecosystem 🥞

 Thanks for taking the time to contribute !
-You can start by reading our [Contribution guidelines](https://docs.icecreamswap.com/code/contributing) first.

 ## Setup